This post may include affiliate links that earn us a small commission.

-Chicken cutlets are great, but Italian seasoning in the panko breadcrumbs makes these crisp chicken cutlets taste even better.
-Learn to make kick-ass cutlets at home easily in 20 minutes.
+Chicken cutlets are great, but Italian seasoning and parmesan in the panko breadcrumbs makes these crisp chicken cutlets taste even better.
+Learn to make kick-ass juicy cutlets at home easily in 20 minutes.

 Italian Chicken Cutlets

 One would ask, what is an Italian chicken Cutlet?
 Or Why are these the best chicken cutlets?
-These cutlets get the Italian prefix from Italian seasoning added to the breadcrumbs.
+These cutlets get the Italian prefix from Italian seasoning and parmesan added to the breadcrumbs.

 Long answer – Italian chicken cutlets are regular chicken cutlets with Italian breadcrumbs.
 Italian breadcrumbs are regular breadcrumbs (homemade or store-bought) or panko mixed with Italian seasoning.

 Chicken cutlets are skinless, boneless chicken breasts that are cut or sliced horizontally into halves.
 The word ‘cutlet’ comes from cutting the chicken breast.
 If you have a thin breast to start with, just pound it evenly to make it thinner.
 A thin cutlet cooks evenly.

 These chicken cutlets have been made with Italian seasoning.
 You may substitute these with Cajun seasoning, Mexican mix, or other seasonings.
 The process remains the same.

 Why this is the best chicken cutlet recipe